 The Key Area 10 assessment that is being developed is not designed as a summative assessment, no learning outcomes are signed off and there is no pass/fail outcome.
 Templates have been derived for suggested paperwork for the Key Area 10 panel designed by registrars to make the process easy, practical and consistent.
 The formative assessment provided by this supportive panel is designed to support the implementation of the new Key Area 10 in the approved curriculum.

 Guidance and templates on the formative assessment of key area 10 are attached in the KA10 assessment Guidance document.

 Individual training programmes will communicate directly with registrars at an appropriate stage in training to provide details of the practical arrangements for accessing this formative assessment in their locality.

 Long term plans for formative assessment of Key Area 10

-The long term plans for the formative assessment depend on the outcome of the evaluation.
-If it is not felt to be helpful, productive or useful for registrars or supervisors then the Faculty is committed to identifying any alternative methods of supporting the delivery of this part of the 2015 curriculum.
-If it has clear benefits it may form part of a future curriculum change submission to the GMC and UKPHR.
+The long-term plans for the formative assessment depend on the outcome of the evaluation.
+If it is not felt to be helpful, productive or useful for registrars or supervisors then the Faculty is committed to identifying any alternative methods of supporting the delivery of this part of the curriculum.
+If, however, it has clear benefits it may form part of a future curriculum change submission to the GMC and UKPHR.